stefanmuller/ldraw2houdini/README.md

 <a id="optional_id"></a>
 ### Optional Steps
-8. Make sure you have **Houdini 20.5 Python 3.11** installed.
+8. Make sure you have the correct Houdini version installed (see requirements).
 If you are running older or newer versions of Houdini and/or Python you have to rename the **python3.11libs** folder accordingly.
 I.e. if your Houdini Python version is 3.9 rename it to **python3.9libs**

 9. If you placed anything in different paths, adjust **ldraw2houdini.json** accordingly.
     - LDRAW2HOUDINI needs to point to the path of this plugin